 Ingredients for Neiman Marcus Cookies

-I baked the Neiman Marcus Cookies in a preheated 375° F oven the cookies went for around 12 minutes.
-After 12 minutes, they were golden brown.
-I removed the cookies from the oven and let them sit on the baking sheet for about 5 minutes.
-Then, I transferred them to a wire rack so that they could cool completely.
+- Bake and Cool: Bake the cookies in a preheated 375°F oven for 12 minutes or until golden brown.
+Remove from the oven and let sit on the baking sheet for around 5 minutes.
+Then transfer to a wire rack to cool completely.

-I ended up with 4 dozen amazing Neiman Marcus Cookies that were about 3-inches in diameter. cookies were about 3-inches in diameter, and incredibly tasty.
+I ended up with 4 dozen amazing Neiman Marcus cookies, about 3 inches in diameter, and incredibly tasty.
 Yum!

 Recipe